SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 T-SQL query typing ever possible.

-SQL Complete provides users an opportunity to integrate dbForge SQL Complete to
+SQL Complete provides users an opportunity to integrate dbForge SQL Complete into

 different development environments: